VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_7_classes/notes.md

         members following private keyword up to any other access specifier can be accessed by only member funtions not the user code.
         They form the implementation part of the class friend :
-        non-member functions which are part of the interface of the class doesn't have access to non-public members by default
-        For the code in the non-member functions to access non-public members they need to declared as 'friend' to the class 'friend' declarations should appear inside the class definition, A class allows another class and functions to have access to its non-public members by making them its friend
+        For the non-member functions to access non-public members of the class they need to declared as 'friend' to the class 'friend' declarations should appear inside the class definition, A class allows another class and functions to have access to its non-public members by making them its friend friend declarations are not affected by access specifiers.

     --------------------------------example----------------------------------------------------------------------------------